Cisco Snort

 • Level 4 – Maximum Detection

-Now there is no need to set individual rule states.
-So we have levels that equate to policy.
+Now, there is no need to set individual rule states.
+We have levels that equate to policy.
 With Snort 2, you would have to change the entire base policy, but with Snort 3, we can change the groups related to the rule set.
-What I like about this is the trade-off so you can have rules for example, Browser, that are not common on your network but still exist.
+What I like about this is the trade-off so you can have rules, for example, for the browser, that are not common on your network but still exist.

 Matt Conran: The Visual Age